FrancescaSrc/deep_reinforcement_learning_projects/report.md

 ### Prioritized experience Replay

-The prioritized experience replay adds significance values to each stored tuples to give a priority to reuse the tubles according to a level of priority assigned on the base of previous experience.
+The prioritized experience replay adds significance values to each stored tuples to give a priority to reuse the tuples according to a level of priority assigned on the base of previous experience.

 ### Double DQN